AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/lighting/light_baking/light_baker_modes.md

 **Baker Materials** mode can be enabled by clicking the **Full Render** mode HUD in the **Level Viewport**, selecting **Debug** in the menu that appears, and then selecting **Baker Materials**.
 See ~{ Level Viewport }~.

 ## Baker Materials

 The light baker transfers materials by saving them as low resolution textures.
 In **Baker Materials** visualization mode, you can see the scene as the light baker sees it.

 To activate this mode, you must initiate a baking session.
 For more information, see ~{ Bake lightmaps }~.

+>**Important:** To view Baker Materials mode, you must select the viewport before initiating a baking session.

 When your baking session is active, **Baker Materials** mode displays five smaller viewports, showing the following: